sacmehta/PRU/README.md

 ```
 This script will download the data and place in directory named **data**.

-## Training PRU on PenTree dataset
+## Training PRU on the PenTree dataset
-You can train PRU on PenTree dataset (or PTB) by using following command:
+You can train PRU on the PenTree dataset (or PTB) by using following command:

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py --model PRU --g 4 --k 2 --emsize 400 --nhid 1400 --data ./data/penn